Calebsenm/myleetcode/README.md

-Respo for practice code problems and learn about DSA  i do not know ;)
+Repo for practice code problems and learn about DSA  i do not know ;)